mkeen/rxcouch/README.md

 `📀 Universal`

-RxJS powers this modern, real-time CouchDB client written in TypeScript that runs in the browser or node.
+RxJS powers this real-time CouchDB client written in TypeScript that runs in the browser or nodejs.
 The change feed is handled automatically.
 Everything's a `BehaviorSubject`, so you get two-way binding for free.
 Enough said.

 ## Prerequisites